 If you believe you may be owed back wages collected by WHD, you may search the WHD's database of workers, and if you find that you are owed money, you can submit a claim.

 Back pay and unpaid wages disputes can be highly contentious.
 A lawyer can help by arming you with knowledge of your rights and the enforcement mechanisms available in your situation.
-Contact a local attorney for a free initial legal assessment to learn how they can help you get paid what you are owed.
+Contact a local employment attorney today to learn how they can help you get paid what you are owed.